ros2/design/articles/remapping.md

 ROS 1 has this feature using the environment variable `ROS_NAMESPACE` and the argument `__ns`

 - A system has multiple robots
-- A users wants the robots systems to not interfere, so they push all topics down into a namespace
+- A users wants the robots to not interfere with each other, so each robot is put into its own namespace
 - *TODO Global topics like /tf and /tf_static must be individually remapped in ROS 1.
 What to do about them?*